NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 .. _unbound.conf.serve-expired-ttl-reset:

 serve-expired-ttl-reset: *<yes or no>*
-    Set the TTL of expired records to the **serve-expired-ttl** value after a failed attempt to retrieve the record from upstream.
+    Set the TTL of expired records to the :ref:`serve-expired-ttl:<unbound.conf.serve-expired-ttl>` value after a
+    failed attempt to retrieve the record from upstream.
     This makes sure that the expired records will be served as long as there are queries for it.